 Stereotype Description

 ActualOrganizationalResou rce An actual organization or post.

 Specializations:

 ActualOrganization

 ActualPost

 ConceptItem An item that might feature in a high level operational concept.

 Specializations:

 CapabilityConfiguration

 • Node

 ReferredLocation

-Resource
+• Resource

 DataModel A structured specification of data, showing classifications of data elements and the relationships between them.

 Specializations:

 LogicalDataModel

 PhysicalDataModel

 EnvironmentalType A type of environment.

 Specializations:

 LightCondition

 • Location

 PhysicalLocation

 • Climate

 ManufacturedResourceTyp A resource artifact or software.

 e Generalizations:

-Resource
+• Resource

 Specializations:

 ResourceArtifact

 • Software

 NodeChild An abstract element used for supporting the composite structuring of operational elements such as Nodes and LogicalArchitectures.

 Specializations:

-NodeRole
+• NodeRole

 ProblemDomain

-KnownResource
+• KnownResource

 NodeParent Represents the owners/context of composite structure at the operational level.

 Specializations:

 • Node

-ExternalNode
+• ExternalNode

-OperationalNode
+• OperationalNode

-Logical Architecture

-Dogicum memicetare
+• LogicalArchitecture

 OperationalElement Elements relating to operational models.

 Specializations:

-Operational Activity
+OperationalActivity

 StandardOperationalActivity

 OperationalMessage

 • Node

-ExternalNode
+• ExternalNode

-OperationalNode
+• OperationalNode

-Needline
+• Needline

 OperationalExchange

-InformationElement
+• InformationElement

 OperationalActivityEdge

 OperationalExchange Describes the characteristics of an exchanged item, such as the content, format (voice, imagery, text and message format), throughput requirements, security or classification level, timeliness requirement, and the degree of interoperability.

-Generalizations:

-OperationalElement

-Specializations:
+Generalizations: OperationalElement Specializations:

 ConfigurationExchange

 • EnergyExchange

 InformationExchange

 MaterielExchange

 OrganizationalExchange

 OperationalExchangeItem An item that participates in an operational exchange.

 Specializations:

 • Post

 Organization

 ResourceArtifact

 • System

 OrganizationalResource Either an organization or a post.

 Generalizations:

 • Resource

 OperationalExchangeItem

 Specializations:

 • Post

 Organization

-Generalizations: ResourceRole Specializations: SubOrganization PostRole A behavior that can be performed by a Performer.
+OrganizationRole Represents properties in an organization that are typed by another organization or a post.

+Generalizations:

+• ResourceRole

 Specializations:

-Specializations: • SubOrganization • PostRole A behavior that can be performed by a Performer.

-SubOrganization PostRole A behavior that can be performed by a Performer.

-PostRole A behavior that can be performed by a Performer.
+SubOrganization

+• PostRole

-A behavior that can be performed by a Performer.
+PerformedActivity A behavior that can be performed by a Performer.

-·

 Specializations:

-i e

 Operational Activity

+Function

 • Function

-A structural element that can perform behaviors (i.e. PerformedActivity)
+Performer A structural element that can perform behaviors (such as PerformedActivity)

 Specializations:

 • Node

-• Resource
+Resource

-An element that implements a specific protocol.
+ProtocolImplementation An element that implements a specific protocol.

-Specializations:
+- Specializations:

 ResourcePort

 ResourceInteraction

-• Controls
+Controls

-• Commands
+Commands

-DataExchange
+• DataExchange

 ResourceConnector

-Either an actual location or a type of location (i.e. environment) at/in which operations can be conducted.
+ReferredLocation Either an actual location or a type of location (that is, environment) at/in which operations can be conducted.

 Generalizations:

 • ConceptItem

 • EnvironmentalType

 Specializations:

-• Location
+Location

 PhysicalLocation

-A physical asset, organizational resource or functional resource that can contribute towards fulfilling a capability.
+Resource A physical asset, organizational resource or functional resource that can contribute towards fulfilling a capability.

 Generalizations:

-• SystemsElement
+SystemsElement

 SubjectOfResourceStateMachine

 ResourceInteractionItem

-Performer
+• Performer

 SubjectOfResourceConstraint

 • ConceptItem

 SubjectOfForecast

 Specializations:

 • Post

 Organization

 CapabilityConfiguration

-SystemsNode
+• SystemsNode

 • Software

 ResourceArtifact

 • System

 ResourceInteractionItem Represents the items exchanged between resources through a resource interaction.

 Specializations:

 • Energy

-• Resource
+Resource

-DataElement
+• DataElement

 ResourceRole Defines the usage of any resource in the system.

-resourcertoic Specializations:
+Specializations:

 UsedConfiguration

 • Equipment

 SubOrganization

-PostRole
+• PostRole

 • Part

-SubSystemPart
+• SubSystemPart

 HumanResource

 ResourceComponent

-• Platform
+Platform

 HostedSoftware

 SubjectOfForecast Any element that can be subject to a forecast.

 Specializations:

-• Standard
+Standard

-• Protocol
+Protocol

-• Capability
+Capability

-• Competence
+Competence

-• Post
+Post

 Organization

 CapabilityConfiguration

 • SystemsNode

-Software
+• Software

 ResourceArtifact

 • System

 SubjectOfOperationalConst raint An element of the architecture that can be subject to an OperationalConstraint or OperationalStateDescription.

 Specializations:

-Operational Activity
+OperationalActivity

 InformationElement

 Node

 Mission

-0.11 (0.00) (1.10)

-SubjectOfOperationalState Machine The element being described by the State Machine.
+SubjectOfOperationalState The element being described by the StateMachine.

-TVIACIIIIIC Specializations:
+Machine Specializations:

-Operational Activity
+OperationalActivity

-InformationElement
+• InformationElement

 • Node

 Mission

 SubjectOfResourceConstra Anything that can be constrained by a ResourceConstraint.

 int Specializations:

 • Post

 Organization

 CapabilityConfiguration

-SystemsNode
+• SystemsNode

-Software
+• Software

 ResourceArtifact

 • System

-DataElement
+• DataElement

 • Function

-SubjectOfResourceStateMa The element being described by the State Machine.
+SubjectOfResourceStateMa chine The element being described by the StateMachine.

 chine Specializations:

 • Post

 Organization

 CapabilityConfiguration

-SystemsNode
+• SystemsNode

-Software
+• Software

 ResourceArtifact

-System
+• System

-DataElement
+• DataElement

+0

 SystemsElement Elements relating to system models.

-SystemsElement Specializations:
+Specializations:

 • Resource

 ResourceInteraction

 ResourceMessage

 ResourceInteraction

-DataElement
+• DataElement

 ResourceStateMachine

-FunctionEdge
+• FunctionEdge

 • Function

 UPDMElement A super type for all UPDM elements, providing a means of extending UPDM